West Guji Zone

-West Guji is a disputed zone between the SNNPR and the Oromia regions.
-West Guji is bordered on the south by Borena, on the west by the Southern Nations, Nationalities, and Peoples Region, on the north by the Gedeo Zone of Southern Nations, Nationalities, and Peoples Region and Sidama Region and on the east by the Guji Zone.
+West Guji is one of the zones of the Oromia Region of Ethiopia.
+Located in southern Oromia, West Guji is bordered on the south by Borena, on the west by the South Ethiopia Regional State, on the north by the Gedeo Zone of South Ethiopia and Sidama Region and on the east by the Guji Zone.
 Its administrative center is Bule Hora.

 The West Guji Zone was created by nine districts and two towns taken from the Borena Zone and Guji Zone.

 Demographics

 Based on the 2007 Census conducted by the Central Statistical Agency of Ethiopia, this Zone has a total population of 1,424,267 of whom 105,443 are Urban residents.